zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     }
     ```

-2. #### Register a web application context listener.
+2. Register a web application context listener.

     Add the following code block to the deployment descriptor `web.xml` to register a context listener:
     ``` xml
     <listener>
-        <listener-class>com.ca.mfaas.hellospring.listener.ApiDiscoveryListener</listener-class>
+        <listener-class>com.ca.mfaas.sampleservice.listener.ApiDiscoveryListener</listener-class>
     </listener>
     ```

     When the application context is initialized, the web application container invokes the corresponding listener method, which loads your service configuration and registers your service with Eureka discovery.

-3. #### Add security settings to service configuration.
+3. Add security settings to your service configuration .yml file.

-    **Note:** All API services are required to provide a certificate that is trusted by API Mediation Layer in order to register with it.
+    Services are required to provide a certificate that is trusted by API Mediation Layer in order to register with it.

     **Tip:** Before you add security settings to your service configuration, we recommend you first review  [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost).
 This document provides detailed information about the security set-up.

     **Follow these steps:**

-    1. Use the certificate that is provided or generate a customizable certificate.

-        To secure your service with a certificate, use one of the following two options:
+    1. To secure your service with a certificate, use one of the following two options:

-    * (Option 1) Use a certificate provided in `<api-layer-repository>/keystore/localhost`
+    * Use a certificate provided in `<api-layer-repository>/keystore/localhost`

-    * (Option 2) Generate a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`.
-This option allows you to customize your certificate.
+    * To customize your certificate, you can generate a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`

-        Use the procedure corresponding to the option you use.

-        (Option 1) If you use a certificate provided in `<api-layer-repository>/keystore/localhost`, add the configuration properties: `alias`, `path`, `password` to your `.yml` configuration file.
+        If you use a certificate provided in `<api-layer-repository>/keystore/localhost`, you can now provide the configuration properties: `alias`, `path`, `password` in your .yml configuration file.

         **Note:** The keystore password is `password`.

-        (Option 2) If you generate a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`, execute the script with the following parameters:
+        If you are generating a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`, execute the script with the following parameters:

         ```
         <api-layer-repository>/scripts/apiml_cm.sh --action new-service --service-alias localhost --service-ext SAN=dns:localhost.localdomain,dns:localhost --service-keystore keystore/localhost.keystore.p12 --service-truststore keystore/localhost.truststore.p12 --service-dname "CN=Sample REST API Service, OU=Mainframe, O=Zowe, L=Prague, S=Prague, C=Czechia" --service-password password --service-validity 365 --local-ca-filename <api-layer-repository>/keystore/local_ca/localca